Why is Robert E. Lee famous?

 What was Robert E. Lee like?

 Given his decades of prior service to the U.S. military, Lee’s decision to side with the Confederacy upon the outbreak of the Civil War remains the most controversial of his life, and was not reached easily.
 His ultimate conclusion — that he owed greater loyalty to his state than his country — was not popular with his family, or indeed, many other Virginians.
-On the legality of slavery, which the Confederacy fought to protect, Lee was basically indifferent; like many moderate southerners, he found slavery personally offensive but also believed it helped “civilize” blacks and should only be phased out slowly.
-While not initially a slave-holder, he inherited more than 100 slaves following the death of his wife’s father and was a fairly typical slave-master, prone to occasionally cruel “discipline.”
+On the legality of slavery, which the Confederate government was founded to protect, Lee was basically indifferent; like many moderate southerners, he found slavery personally offensive but also believed it helped “civilize” blacks and should only be phased out slowly.
+While not initially a slave-holder, he inherited more than 100 slaves following the death of his wife’s father and was a fairly typical slave-master, prone to cruel acts of “discipline.”
 All enslaved men and women under his ownership were freed during his lifetime.

 Lee’s famous father abandoned his family when Robert was still a child, and pressure to redeem the family name resulted in his largely political marriage to Mary Anna Custis (1808-1873), the daughter of George Washington’s (1732-1799) adopted son, and their relationship was often tense.
 Despite constant absences from his family due to a travel-heavy career, he was a kind and loving father to his seven children, and none of his daughters ever married, claiming no husband could match their father’s standard.
 An animal lover, Lee had a close friendship with his horse Traveller (1857-1871) and kept a chicken and rattlesnake as a pet.